acmeair/acmeair-nodejs/README.md

 Environment variable AUTH_SERVICE is use to determine when Micro-Service is used.
 Default is Monolitic.
 See under "More on configurations".

+#### Monolithic

-* Monolithic: One NodeJS application.
+One NodeJS application.
 The default mode.

+#### Micro-Service

-* Micro-Service: Main NodeJS application delegates to authorization service NodeJS application hosted on host:port, defined in AUTH_SERVICE
+Main NodeJS application delegates to authorization service NodeJS application hosted on host:port, defined in AUTH_SERVICE

 ### Application Run Platforms